JacobFullerOBU/Football-Alumni-Game/README.md

 ## 🎮 How to Play

 - Look at the NFL player's name and image
-- Enter the college/university you think they attended
+- Enter the college/university you know (or think) they attended
 - You have 3 guesses per player
 - Try to get the highest score possible!